Ethnic and Racial Studies

 Ethnic and Racial Studies is a peer-reviewed social science academic journal that publishes scholarly articles and book reviews on anthropology, cultural studies, ethnicity and race, and sociology.
 The editors-in-chief are Martin Bulmer (University of Surrey) and John Solomos (University of Warwick).
+It was founded by Routledge & Kegan Paul in 1978 and continues to be published by Routledge.

 According to the Journal Citation Reports, the journal has a 2014 impact factor of 0.956, ranking it 58th out of 142 journals in the category "Sociology", and 5th out of 15 journals in the category "Ethnic Studies".